vjames19/kotlin-futures/README.md

 # How to use

+Every single operation accepts an Executor as its argument, by default it uses the ForkJoinPool.

+For IO / blocking operations you should specify your own.

 ## Creation

-Creating a Future that runs on a given Executor, by default is the ForkJoinPool.
+Creating a Future that runs on a given Executor (by default its the ForkJoinExecutor)

 ```kotlin
 import io.github.vjames19.futures.jdk8.ForkJoinExecutor
 import io.github.vjames19.futures.jdk8.Future